Running Without Socks – A Good or Bad Idea?

 For people who would like to try to run without socks, remember: Start slow and pay attention to how a shoe fits without the extra padding.

 Blisters and bleeding will happen regardless, but they will be worse with too much running or a shoe which slides or digs into the skin.
+If you opt to decide to run with socks, these Balega socks are highly regarded.

 Good luck, and remember to wash all running shoes as often as possible to avoid mold.